Tokyo: Top 10 Things To Do

 Toyokan

 The Toyokan (Gallery of Asian Art) houses exhibits from other countries in the region.
-We passed through here fairly rapidly as we were running out of time.
-You could spend many hours exploring all the musuem has to offer.
+We passed through here fairly rapidly as we were running out of time. could spend many hours exploring all the museum has to offer.
+The museum is open daily except Monday from 9.30 am until 5 pm (later at weekends) and costs Y1000.

 Ryogoku Kokugikan is the 10,000-seater National Sumo Stadium, the place to go to watch a sumo tournament.
 I knew very little about sumo.
 The first thing I didn’t know is that there’s only three tournaments a year in Tokyo (in January, May and September), so we were lucky to be able to obtain tickets for this quintessentially Japanese experience.
 Even if you’re not able to watch a tournament, the stadium is worth visiting as there is a sumo museum and you may be able to watch a training session.
 Catch a train to Ryogoku Station.
 From here, it is a short walk along a street lined with Sumo themed restaurants and shops to the stadium.